rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

     clientSSLCertificate         = 'certificate path'
     clientSSLCertificatePassword = 'password'

+    ios_net_curl = true
+    #If true, an old libCURL-based Net request will be used.
+This option can be enabled for regression testing or if custom proxy support is required.
+Default is TRUE but, to support per-app VPN this option should be set to FALSE.

+    ios_direct_local_requests = false
+    #If true, request to local server will be applied directly, bypassing socket intercommunication, no network requests are involved.
+If false, a legacy client-server intercommunication will be made for local requests.
+Default is FALSE but, to support per-app VPN this option should be set to TRUE.

 ## Config.xml
 ### What it affects
 > Note: The Config.xml effects applications that are using Motorola Webkit.
 However the setting `CAFile` in this file will be used for 4.0 applications using the stock browser.